tldr-pages/tldr/pages/common/flow.md

 # flow

-> A static type checker for javascript.
+> A static type checker for JavaScript.
 > More information: <https://flow.org>.

 - Run flow check: